LEAPS vs Stocks: Leverage, Time Decay & Long-Term Exposure (2026)

 Frequently Asked Questions

-Are LEAPS a good substitute for buying stock?
+Are LEAPS better than buying stock?

 Ready to test these strategies?